ouspg/ouspg-open/README.md

   * Competitive coding to familiarize ourselves with the idea of fuzzing stubs to bring fuzzing closer to development.
 (Everyone)
   * Lightning talks etc.
  * Plenty of room for other topics, please insert yours with a pull request to this document or just show up and present.

+### Video/Audio for presentations
+  * HDMI & VGA connectors.
+Audio is also transimtted trough HDMI.
+With VGA, you unfortunately need a cable to connect to 3.5mm audio jack.
+  * Handheld microphone and headset (both are wireless)
+  * Digital whiteboard, standalone.
+You can switch between drawing and presentation.
+Drawing on top of the presentation is untested.

 ### Tue 2016-06-21 @ Tellus Innovation Arena, Linnanmaa Campus (12-17)

  * Back at the *Square - Teamwork Area* at the [Tellus Innovation Arena](http://www.oulu.fi/tellusarena/).